Personnel Development Office

 At the rank of colonel, officers should have a broad background in multifunctional logistics with highly developed skills in materiel management.
 Colonel career objectives include the following: successfully complete colonel-level command of a group or activity — if selected and serve on a general staff.
 Officers must attend the Senior Service College (SSC) or enroll in the AWC Distance Education Course.
 Completion of 50 percent of ILE is a requirement for promotion to colonel.

 Branch transfer Officers who wish to branch transfer at the rank of captain through colonel must transfer into the Logistics branch.
 Officers who wish to hold an Ordnance AOC within the Logistics branch must take the Ordnance Officer Branch Qualification Course, available online on the Army Distributed Learning Web site.
-Officers (CPT through COL) desiring to branch transfer into Logistics branch with a secondary specialty in the Quartermaster Corps must successfully complete the Quartermaster Reserve Component Captain Career Course (RC CCC) Phase 2 and a logistics RC CCC phase 4, Support Operations Course, Reserve Component Theater Sustainment Course, or Theater Logistics Studies Program.
+Officers (CPT through COL) desiring to branch transfer into Logistics branch with a secondary speciality in the Quartermaster Corps must successfully complete the Quartermaster Reserve Component Captain Career Course (RC CCC) Phase 2 and a logistics RC CCC phase 4, Support Operations Course, Reserve Component Theater Sustainment Course, or Theater Logistics Studies Program.
 Branch transfer is not open to lieutenants